“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Sand particles in an hourglass can spontaneously form an arch structure, causing the flow of sand through the hourglass to jam.

-The same principle limits how tightly coffee can pack together in an espresso coffee puck.
+The same principle limits how tightly coffee can pack together in an espresso puck.
 When you tamp the ground coffee, the puck compresses up to the point that the particles connect and become jammed.
 After that, tamping harder has no further effect on the structure of the puck.

 In coffee, moisture also has an additional effect: it makes coffee’s cell walls more flexible (Mateus et al 2007), allowing the particles to deform more easily.
 This would make it easier for the tamping force to break up a jam in the ground coffee.